Rakshasa: Buddhism

 Many Rakshasas appear in various Buddhist Scriptures.
 In Chinese tradition rakshasa are known as luosha (羅刹/罗刹).
-In Japan, they are known as rasetsu (羅刹).
+In Japan, they are known as (羅刹, rasetsu).

 Chapter 26 of the Lotus Sutra includes a dialogue between the Buddha and a group of rakshasa daughters, who swear to uphold and protect the Lotus Sutra.
 They also teach magical dhāraṇīs to protect followers who also uphold the sutra.

-Five rakshasha are part of Mahakala's retinue.
+Five rakshasa are part of Mahakala's retinue.
 They are Kala and Kali, husband and wife, and their offspring Putra, Bhatri and Bharya.

 The Lankavatara Sutra mentions the island of Sri Lanka as land of Rakshasas.
 Their king is the Rakshasa called Ravana, who invites Buddha to Sri Lanka to deliver the sermon in the land.
-There are other Rakhasas from the land, such as Wibisana, who is believed to be the brother of Ravana in Sri Lankan Buddhist mythology.
+There are other Rakshasas from the land, such as Wibisana, who is believed to be the brother of Ravana in Sri Lankan Buddhist mythology.

 In The Lotus-Born: The Life Story of Padmasambhava, recorded by Yeshe Tsogyal, Padmasambhava receives the nickname of "Rakshasa" during one of his wrathful conquests to subdue Buddhist heretics.

 Painting of Rakshasa as one of the Twelve Devas of the Vajrayana tradition.